1. What all housing providers should know overview

 - The AHO may monitor the activities of a registered Aboriginal housing organisation to determine whether it is complying with the terms and conditions of an AHO housing agreement.

-From 1 July 2022, ACHP/Community Housing Providers (CHP) will only need to take out building insurance coverage up to the first $250,000 loss (excluding GST – $275,000 including GST) per property for AHO owned properties.
+From 1 March 2024, Aboriginal Community Housing Providers (ACHPs) will only need to take out building insurance coverage up to the first $250,000 loss (excluding GST – $275,000 including GST) per property for AHO owned properties, with Flood Cover being optional.